 If ostriches could fly, Africa would be a wasteland of clawed corpses and paranoid, one-eyed survivors.
-Even in its grounded state, only a fool would underestimate this bird (just ask Johnny Cash).
+No one would live above ground.
+But even in its flightless state, only a fool would underestimate the psychotic wrath of an ostrich.

 “An ostrich’s powerful, long legs can cover 10 to 16 feet in a single stride.
 These legs can also be formidable weapons.
 Ostrich kicks can kill a human or a potential predator like a lion.
 Each two-toed foot has a long, sharp claw.”

-Evil bastards.
-Not to mention that they can sprint up to 43 miles an hour and an adult can grow to 9 feet tall.
-To hell with that – it’s time to think survival…
+In other words, they’re Evil Bastards.
+Not to mention they can sprint up to 43 miles an hour, and an adult can grow to 9 feet tall.
+To hell with that – it’s time to think survival.
+Here are your options:

 Jump in a Thorn Bush

 Despite being raging psychos, most ostriches don’t like thorn bushes (they have stupidly huge eyes, so I don’t blame them).
 Luckily, Africa is full of prickly bushes.
-If an ostrich charges you, jump in the nearest thorn bush – seriously, it’s far better to be picking thorns out of your ass than to be scrabbling around in the dirt trying to find your eyeballs.
+If an ostrich charges at you, jump in the nearest thorn bush.
+It’s far better to be picking thorns out of your ass than to be scrabbling around in the dirt trying to find your eyeballs.

 Put Something Between You and the Ostrich

-I’ve seen this little pearl of wisdom handed out on occasion.
-Hide behind a tree or use a branch to fend off the bird’s attack.
+I’ve seen this little pearl of wisdom handed out on occasion: Hide behind a tree or use a branch to fend off the bird’s attack.
 Personally, I would not recommend this tactic against an adult ostrich.
-The only thing worth putting between you and one of them is a 15-feet-high razor wire fence, a landmine or a hand grenade.
+The only thing worth putting between you and an angry adult ostrich is a 15-feet-high razor wire fence, a couple of landmines and someone slower than yourself.

 Whatever you do, don’t lose your grip.
 By positioning your body to one side of the ostrich, you will have nullified his two primary weapons: the beak and the kick.